pubino/orfe_graduate_handbook/README.md

 # Operations Research & Financial Engineering (ORFE) Graduate Handbook

+This handbook describes the basic academic requirements and contains many tips and suggestions for new graduate students in the ORFE department.

 ## Table of Contents

 1. [Message from the Chair, Professor Ronnie Sircar](#message-from-the-chair)